 The Buttington Quarry ERF will use thermal treatment technology to generate up to 9MW of renewable and low carbon energy in the form of electricity and heat, enough to meet the equivalent demand of approximately 8,000 homes.
 Electricity will be exported to the national grid to help provide greater security over supplies, whilst heat will be supplied to local businesses or new developments (including homes).

-The ERF is being designed to supply both power (electricity) and heat energy to an eco-business park intended as part of the wider plans by the quarry owners to create a sustainable business park.
-Notwithstanding this, energy could be supplied to existing developments in the area should suitable end users come forward.
+The ERF is being designed to supply both power (electricity) and heat energy to an eco-business park included as part of the wider plans by the quarry owners, notwithstanding this, energy could be supplied to existing developments in the area should suitable end users come forward.

 The ERF will help to reduce the amount of waste sent to landfill, reducing carbon emissions associated firstly with landfill gas and secondly with the generation of electricity by more traditional means such as fossil fuels.

 This development will use non-recyclable (residual) waste as a fuel, helping to reduce the amount of waste sent to landfill and so reduce carbon emissions.